ashurohilla/bee-hive-tracker/README.md

-Here’s an improved and well-indented version of your README file with better grammar, consistent formatting, and enhanced clarity.
-The content remains the same as you requested:

 # 🐝 BeeTrail - Hive Management System

 A full-stack beekeeping field logging application to help beekeepers manage hive placements and monitor pollination opportunities.